 - Bring a list of medications and dosages you are currently taking.

 - You may take your daily prescription medication(s) on the morning of your surgery with a sip of water only.
 However, do not take diabetic medications; just bring them with you.

 - Bring a container for your dentures, eyeglasses or contact lenses if needed.

 - Please arrange for an adult to drive you home and, if possible, stay with you for the night following the surgery.

 In addition, as a convenience to you, we are providing you with a link to different tests and procedures performed at Northwest Medical Center.
 By clicking on any of these procedures, you will be able to learn more about what will happen to you or your loved one, find out pre-testing information, diet requirements, details about the procedure and much more.

-Whether you are preparing for a mammogram, or are researching information on cancer therapy, www.radiologyinfo.com will answer all your questions related to many radiologic and interventional radiology procedures performed right here at Northwest Medical Center.
+Whether you are preparing for a mammogram, or are researching information on cancer therapy, Radiology Info's website will answer all your questions related to many radiologic and interventional radiology procedures performed right here at Northwest Medical Center.

 We hope you will find these links useful in your quest for more information.
-For any questions about pre-registration, please feel free to call: Inpatient (954) 978-4040 Outpatient (954) 978-4041.
-If you still have questions, or need a physician referral,you can always contact us at (866) 4HCA-DOCS
+For any questions about pre-registration, please feel free to call: (954) 978-4040 for inpatient surgeries or (954) 978-4041 for outpatient surgeries.
+If you still have questions, or need a physician referral, you can always contact us at (866) 4HCA-DOCS